Impress Your Design Crush — Meet the Judges of the TDC Competitions

 TDC 2018 TYPEFACE DESIGN JUDGES

-Sahar is a type designer and researcher from Iran.
+Sahar Afshar is a type designer and researcher from Iran.
 Her interest in typography during her years as a student at the University of Tehran led her to the University of Reading, from which she holds an MA by Research in Typography & Graphic Communication.
-Since graduation, she has been working on the design of Arabic typefaces and researching the printing of non-Latin –specifically Arabic and Indic– scripts.
-She is currently based in the UK, and is a doctoral candidate at Birmingham City University, where she is researching Punjabi printing history, and works as a research assistant with a focus on the development of the non-Latin leg of the Typographic Hub.
+Since graduation, she has been working on the design, consultation and quality assurance of Arabic typefaces, as well as researching the printing of Arabic and Indic scripts.
+She is currently based in the UK, and is a doctoral candidate at Birmingham City University, where she also works as a research assistant to the Centre for Printing History and Culture.

 In 1998, Verena founded her studio for graphic design, type design and typography in Berlin.
 Since 2006, she has been working as a freelance book designer for art book publishers like Hatje Cantz and Kerber.
 She started lecturing in type design, and typography in 2003, and she now gives lectures and workshops all over the globe.

 Besides designing corporate fonts for global companies, she also is working on typographic production for international, contemporary artists.
 In 2013, Verena published her book Karbid—From Lettering to Type Design.

 Verena has worked as freelance type designer for Monotype since 2016.
 Her released typefaces include FF City Street Types, FF Chambers Sans, FF Karbid Pro, and FF Sizmo.

 Read more about Verena and see her work here.